caddyserver/website/src/docs/markdown/running.md

 ### SELinux Considerations

 On SELinux enabled systems you have two options:
-1. Install Caddy using the [COPR repo](https://copr.fedorainfracloud.org/coprs/g/caddy/caddy/).
-Your systemd file and caddy binary will be created and labelled correctly.
+1. Install Caddy using the [COPR repo](/docs/install#fedora-redhat-centos).
+Your systemd file and caddy binary will already be created and labelled correctly (so you may ignore this section).
 If you wish to use a custom build of Caddy, you'll need to label the executable as described below.

-2. [Download Caddy from this site](https://caddyserver.com/download) or compile it with [`xcaddy`](https://github.com/caddyserver/xcaddy).
-In both cases you will need to label the files yourself.
+2. [Download Caddy from this site](/download) or compile it with [`xcaddy`](https://github.com/caddyserver/xcaddy).
+In either case, you will need to label the files yourself.

 Systemd unit files and their executables will not be run unless labelled with `systemd_unit_file_t` and `bin_t` respectively.

-The `systemd_unit_file_t` is automatically applied to files created in `/etc/systemd/...`, so be sure to create your `caddy.service` file there.
+The `systemd_unit_file_t` label is automatically applied to files created in `/etc/systemd/...`, so be sure to create your `caddy.service` file there, as per the [manual installation](#manual-installation) instructions.

-To tag the caddy binary, you can use the following commands:
+To tag the `caddy` binary, you can use the following command:
 <pre><code class="cmd bash">semanage fcontext -a -t bin_t /usr/bin/caddy && restorecon -Rv /usr/bin/caddy
 </code></pre>